ConnollyLeon/awesome-Auto-Parallelism/DeepMind_Automap/README.md

 # AutoMap

-This method is produced by **DeepMind**.
+This method is proposed by **DeepMind**.

 This rewrite engine is implemented in MLIR with an XLA backend, and a python API in JAX.
+Rewrite sequences are evaluated through compiler-internal cost models (estimating peak memory, runtime and communication).

 ![1](../Image/Automap/1.png)